kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 A user can change the target gang size in one of two ways:

-- by setting `spec.scheduling.policy.gang.minCount` directly, when it is set explicitly
+- by setting `spec.scheduling.schedulingPolicy.gang.minCount` directly, when it is set explicitly
 - by setting `spec.parallelism`, when `minCount` is unset.

 In either case, the Job controller reconciles the change as follows: